Aims of Europol's Internships

 Internships last three to six months (40 hours a week), depending on the needs of each internship project.

 Interns work at Europol headquarters in The Hague, the Netherlands.

 Interns are awarded a monthly maintenance grant, EUR 864 for 2022 (EUR 839 for 2021) and may be entitled to the costs of travelling to and from The Hague at the beginning and end of the internship.

 Before applying for any internship, please carefully read the internship project announcement and the Decision of the Director on Internships.

-Candidates who wish to apply for more than one internship must submit an application for each specific project (clearly indicating the reference number of the internship on the application form).
+Candidates who wish to apply for more than one internship are welcome to do so by submitting a separate application for each specific project.

-Candidates must submit their application electronically solely via the internship application form by the specified deadline.
-Applications submitted by other means (such as in hard copy or by email) or after the deadline will not be accepted.
+Applications submitted by other means (such as in hard copy or by e-mail) or after the deadline will not be accepted.